Cardiff Local Nature Partnership Scheme

 The LNP Scheme is being delivered across all local authorities and our three National Parks in Wales, coordinated by the Wales Council for Voluntary Action (WCVA).
 The Scheme sits under the Local Places for Nature (LPfN) Programme, funded by Welsh Government.

-Buglife’s role within this project includes working with communities, partners and other stakeholders to encourage food and shelter resources for pollinating insects, raise awareness, and deliver workshops and training such as FIT Count training.
+Buglife’s role within this project focused on working with communities, partners and other stakeholders to encourage the establishment of food and shelter resources for pollinating insects, raise awareness, and deliver workshops and training, such as FIT Count training.

 Bee Hotels © Jamie Robins

-• Casual recorders to record and share invertebrate sightings via iRecord, LERC Wales, AderyniNaturalist, or by sending data directly to SEWBReC.
+We encourage you to get out and record the pollinators and other invertebrates that you find in and around Cardiff.
+You can share your sightings through iRecord, LERC Wales, AderyniNaturalist, or by sending data directly to SEWBReC.

-For more information on pollinator-related Cardiff LNP activities, events, and workshops, and ways to get involved, please contact our Conservation Officer, B, at [email protected].
+For more information and ways to get involved, please contact Buglife Cymru at [email protected].

 Pollinator friendly garden © Jamie Robins